-Do I need a referral to see a Podiatrist?
+- Do I need a referral to see a Podiatrist?

-Anyone can come and see a Podiatrist and if you have private health insurance which covers ‘Podiatry’ services a rebate will apply.
-However, if you are having your costs covered by Workcover, the Department of Veteran affairs or through the Enhanced Primary Care Program you will need to be referred to our Clinic by your General Practitioner.
+No, you do not need a referral to see a podiatrist.
+However, if you are having your costs covered by Workcover, the Department of Veteran Affairs (DVA) or through an Enhanced Primary Care (EPC) Plan, you will need to be referred to our clinic by your general practitioner.

-Do you have HICAPS?
+- Do you have HICAPS?

-Do you do orthotics?
+- Do you provide orthotics?

-Is there Parking and disabled access?
+- Is there Parking and disabled access?